 This trail offers access to either Coombs or Parksville (depending on where you start).
 It is a 3-metre-wide tread surface trail finished with compacted gravel.
 Other than the first 200 m at the Springwood entrance, the entire route has only a 5% grade, making it ideal for a family bike trip (as well as stroller-friendly and wheelchair accessible).

 Location: Parksville Community Park (193 Beachside Dr, Parksville)

 Length of Trail: Approximately 1 km (total)

-The boardwalk, as it is known, is ideal for convenient access to the vast sandy beaches of Parksville Bay or for a beautiful stroll along the water.
-The boardwalk, which is 4.5 meters wide, accommodates pedestrians as well as wheelchairs and strollers.
-It is loved by all as is illustrated by the multitude of dog-walkers, joggers, families, cyclists, skateboarders and people on rollerblades using the path each day.
+The boardwalk is ideal for convenient access to the vast sandy beaches of Parksville Bay or a beautiful stroll along the water.
+The path is 4.5 meters wide and accommodates pedestrians, wheelchairs and strollers.
+It is loved by all, as is illustrated by the multitude of dog-walkers, joggers, families, cyclists, skateboarders and people on rollerblades using the path each day.

 - Horseshoe Pits

 - Kite field